Can LLMs Understand the Implication of Emphasized Sentences in Dialogue?: Dataset: Emphasized-Talk

 \subsection{Human Annotation with Implication}

 Selecting \textit{which words and phrases to emphasize} is non-trivial.
 In human communication, emphasis placement depends on the dialogue context and the information the speaker wishes to convey.
-In this work, human annotators choose where to place emphasis and document the implied meaning behind their choices, making the data more pragmatic and reflective of real-world dialogue.
+In this work, \textbf{\textit{human annotators choose where to place emphasis and document the implied meaning behind their choices}}, making the data more pragmatic and reflective of real-world dialogue.
+On average, the emphasized fragments consist of 1.15 words, indicating that annotators mostly emphasize single words, with occasional emphasis on phrases.
 Each annotator selects two different words or phrases to emphasize and note the implied meaning.
 The task template and instructions are shown in Appendix Figure \ref{fig:annotation}.